jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Additional tips**

-There are so many different ways of taking a look at data in R. Can you discuss the pros and cons of each approach?
+There are so many different ways of looking at data in R. Can you discuss the pros and cons of each approach?
 Which one do you prefer and why?

 * `str(table1)`